Kvenvær Municipality

 Kvenvær is a former municipality in the old Sør-Trøndelag county, Norway.
 The 216 km2 municipality existed from 1913 until 1964.
-It is located in what is now the municipality of Hitra in Trøndelag county.
+It is located in what is now Hitra Municipality in Trøndelag county.
 The municipality included the western part of the island of Hitra plus many surrounding islands including Bispøyan.
 The administrative centre of the municipality was the village of Kvenvær where Kvenvær Church is located.
-Other villages in Kvenvær municipality included Forsnes and Andersskogan.
+Other villages in Kvenvær Municipality included Forsnes and Andersskogan.

-History
+Prior to its dissolution in 1963, the 216 km2 municipality was the 356th largest by area out of the 689 municipalities in Norway.
+Kvenvær Municipality was the 634th most populous municipality in Norway with a population of about 855.
+The municipality's population density was 4 PD/km2 and its population had decreased by 11.7% over the previous 10-year period.

+General information

 The municipality of Kvenvær was established on 1 January 1913 when the municipality of Hitra was divided with the western part of the municipality (population: 1,157) becoming the new municipality of Kvenvær.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.

-On 1 January 1964, the municipalities of Kvenvær (population: 840), Hitra (population: 1,344), Sandstad (population: 1,028), and Fillan (population: 1,759) were merged to form a new, larger municipality of Hitra.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, Kvenvær Municipality (population: 840), Sandstad Municipality (population: 1,028), Fillan Municipality (population: 1,759), and Hitra Municipality (population: 1,344) were merged to form a new, larger Hitra Municipality.